Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks

 \section{VMM operation mapping}

 In this study, compared to prior work BNN/TNN are realized by exploiting analog MLC states of the OxRAM device and a two-stage input mapping to perform computations.
-While implementing analog vector matrix multiplication (VMM) using resistive memory arrays, output is realized as current integrated along the column \cite{Esmanhotto20}.
+While implementing analog VMM using resistive memory arrays, output is realized as current integrated along the column \cite{Esmanhotto20}.
 Sigmoid neuron translates this integrated current ($I_{input}$) into output voltage ($V_{neuron}$).
 Neuron gain can be fine-tuned by carefully scaling the ($\frac{W}{L}$) of the 6 transistors.
 For performing vector multiplication, synaptic weights are mapped as OxRAM device conductance (2 states for BNN, 3 states for TNN) while input activations are applied as $V_{gate}$ during two consecutive READ operations at time instances `$t_0$' and `$t_1$' (Fig.~\ref{Fig6}).
 To map inputs with opposing polarities i.e. (`+1', `-1'), input vector is split into two components i.e. +ve component and –ve component.
 For +ve component: $V_{gate}$=1.2 V is applied for input $\geq$ 0 (i.e., `+1') and $V_{gate}$=0 V is applied for input $<$ 0 (i.e., `-1').
 For –ve component, the vice-versa signals are applied for input `+1' and `-1'.
 For ternary input value `0', $V_{gate}$=0 V is applied for both input vector components.
-Read operation for each input vector component generates a column-wise integrated current ($I_{o0}^+$ at t0, $I_{o0}^-$ at t1 for column 0).
+READ operation for each input vector component generates a column-wise integrated current ($I_{o0}^+$ at $t_0$, $I_{o0}^-$ at $t_1$ for column 0).